 Ashley E. Poklar, PhD

 Dr. Poklar earned her bachelor’s degree in Special Education from College of Charleston, in Charleston, SC.
 She earned a master’s degree in Clinical Mental Health Counseling and a doctorate in Counseling Psychology from Cleveland State University.
-She has engaged in therapy and assessments in several community based agencies in the Cleveland area, and has recently completed her predoctoral internship at Child and Adolescent Behavioral Health in Canton, OH.
+She completed her Post-Doctoral year at The Behavioral Wellness Group between the years of 2018 and 2019.
+Dr. Poklar has engaged in therapy and assessments in several community based agencies in the Cleveland area and completed her predoctoral internship at Child and Adolescent Behavioral Health in Canton, OH.
+She provides therapy and consultation services at a local private school.

 "I have found growth can occur in many different ways: upwards, outwards, and inwards."